CORONADO PLAYHOUSE announces AUDITIONS for:

 If you have any questions not answered in this announcement, you may email email@example.com.

-Please note: No photos or video recording permitted during auditions or callbacks.
+Please note: No photos or video recording permitted during callbacks.

-- If you are asked to come to callbacks, please be prepared to sing from the score, read sides from the book and dance.
+If you are invited to callbacks, please plan to bring a hard copy of your headshot and your resume and be prepared to read sides from the play.

 Cast List and Breakdown: